 When I was a kid, one of my favorite dinners was my Mom’s homemade nachos that we would have occasionally (usually on Friday night).
 This camping-friendly version is awesome!

 - Tortilla chips

 - Cut a square of aluminum foil and create a boat.

 - Add tortilla chips to the bottom of the foil.

 - Top with chicken and cheese.

-- Put on grill or oven for 15-10 minutes, or until the cheese is melted through.
+- Put on the grill or oven for 15-10 minutes, or until the cheese has melted through.

 - Remove and add chopped tomatoes, red onion, cilantro, and avocado.

 Here’s a great dessert for your next campout.
 These campfire cones are super easy and delicious!

 - Mini marshmallows